weidai11/cryptopp/trunk/c5/Readme.txt

       - ported to MSVC 2008, GCC 4.2, Sun CC 5.9, Intel C++ Compiler 10.0,
         and Borland C++Builder 2007

-5.6 - added AuthenticatedSymmetricCipher interface class and Filter wrappers
+5.6.0 - added AuthenticatedSymmetricCipher interface class and Filter wrappers
       - added CCM, GCM (with SSE2 assembly), EAX, CMAC, XSalsa20, and SEED
       - added support for variable length IVs
       - added OIDs for Brainpool elliptic curve parameters
       - improved AES and SHA-256 speed on x86 and x64
+      - changed BlockTransformation interface to no longer assume data alignment
       - fixed incorrect VMAC computation on message lengths that are >64 mod 128 (x86 assembly version is not affected)
       - fixed compiler error in vmac.cpp on x86 with GCC -fPIC
       - fixed run-time validation error on x86-64 with GCC 4.3.2 -O2
       - fixed HashFilter bug when putMessage=true
+      - fixed AES-CTR data alignment bug that causes incorrect encryption on ARM
       - removed WORD64_AVAILABLE; compiler support for 64-bit int is now required
       - ported to GCC 4.3, C++Builder 2009, Sun CC 5.10, Intel C++ Compiler 11

+5.6.1 - added support for AES-NI and CLMUL instruction sets in AES and GMAC/GCM
+      - removed WAKE-CFB
+      - fixed several bugs in the SHA-256 x86/x64 assembly code:
+          * incorrect hash on non-SSE2 x86 machines on non-aligned input
+          * incorrect hash on x86 machines when input crosses 0x80000000
+          * incorrect hash on x64 when compiled with GCC with optimizations enabled
+      - fixed bugs in AES x86 and x64 assembly causing crashes in some MSVC build configurations
-5.6.1 - switched to a public domain implementation of MARS
+      - switched to a public domain implementation of MARS
+      - ported to MSVC 2010, Sun Studio 12u1
+      - renamed the MSVC DLL project to "cryptopp" for compatibility with MSVC 2010

 Written by Wei Dai